Paddy Boom

-Paddy Boom (born Patrick Seacor on September 6, 1968) is an American professional drummer.
+Paddy Boom (born Patrick Seacor on September 6, 1968) is an American drummer and record store owner.
 He was the original drummer in the American glam rock band Scissor Sisters.

 Biography

-Early life

 Born in Singapore, as a teenager he taught himself to play drums, copying the style of U2's Larry Mullen Jr., using curtain rods fashioned into drumsticks on his sofa.
 He then progressed on to other drummers, and became a big fan of Stewart Copeland from The Police.
 Patrick attended the School of Visual Arts in Manhattan to study advertising, where he met Bryan Hynes and Robert Brochu.
-The three formed the Sloane Rangers a seminal indie art-rock band that was a fixture in the New York rock scene for nearly a decade.
+The three formed the Sloane Rangers, a seminal indie art-rock band that was a fixture in the New York rock scene for nearly a decade.
 TSR recorded two album 1990s "From The From" and 1992's "Scram", the later produced by Mark Spencer, guitarist for Lisa Loeb, Freedy Johnston and Blood Oranges.
 The Sloane Rangers (TSR) recorded their two albums for Invert Records, an independent label that was founded by Stephen Struthers and Robert Sherman.
-Invert Records promoted a number of talented bands out of N.Y.C. including Several Other Men, and The Pleasantries.
+Invert Records promoted a number of bands out of the NYC area, including Several Other Men and The Pleasantries.